bionanogenomics/HRD/README.md

 -cnvMaskFile: 		hg38_cnv_masks.bed (or other appropriate build)
 ```

 You can find the files for centromere, chromosome length, and cnv mask for hg38 and hg19 in this repo (*hg38_input_files* and *hg19_input_files* folders).
-The other files will need to be obtained from a Rare Variant Analysis.
+The other files will need to be obtained from a **Rare Variant Analysis**.
-For the smap, cnv and aneuploidy files, you will want to **SHOW ALL** variants in Access before downloading those three files.
+For the smap, cnv and aneuploidy files, you will want to SHOW ALL variants in Access before downloading those three files.

 ** Execution Command Example **